dpshade/argo/README.md

 - **Mobile**: Undernames display automatically inline beneath their parent ArNS domain
 - **Desktop**: Undernames appear in a dedicated side panel when hovering over ArNS domains

-### 5. **Transaction Commands**
+### 5. **Automatic Transaction Detection**
-Specialized commands for Arweave transaction handling:
-- `tx` - Open transaction in ao.link message viewer (paste from clipboard)
-- `!tx` - Open raw transaction data (paste from clipboard)
-- `!raw` - Open raw data endpoint (paste from clipboard)
+Intelligent transaction ID recognition:
-- Automatic detection: paste any 43-44 character transaction ID
+- Paste any 43-44 character transaction ID
+- Automatically shows transaction shortcuts (tx, data, raw, msg)
+- One-click access to different transaction views

 ### 6. **Intelligent Autocomplete**
 Context-aware suggestions as you type:
-- Matching quicklinks with descriptions
+- ArNS domains with real-time matching
-- ArNS domains and undernames
+- Undernames for discovered ArNS domains
-- Transaction commands
+- Transaction shortcuts when TX ID is detected
+- Documentation and glossary results
-- Filtered results based on selected mode
+- Filtered results based on selected filters

 ### 7. **Headless Mode**
 Use Argo as a search endpoint by passing `?q=query` in the URL for programmatic navigation.